OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 - **Reconnect**: Reconnect the VNC console.
 - **Configurations**:
     - **SSH Command**: Reconnect the console, by executing the command placed
-    - **Schema**: Changes the colour scheme to be used for the terminal session.
+    - **Schema**: Changes the color scheme to be used for the terminal session.
 It consists of a series of name-value pairs separated by semicolons.
-Each name-value pair is separated by a colon and assigns a value to a colour in the terminal emulator palette.
+Each name-value pair is separated by a colon and assigns a value to a color in the terminal emulator palette.
 For example.

         .. code-block:: bash